STMicroelectronics/Mp1AmpSTSDK_Python/README.md

 For you convenience a shell script is provided, see file build_pypi_pkg.sh, creating the pypi pkg and uploading it on the pypi repo.

+### External Kernel Driver modifications
-To modify the associated Linux external kernel driver "stm32-rpmsg-sdb.ko" it needs to recompile and flash the whole distibution as the source of this driver is contained into the associated above layer.
+To modify the associated Linux external kernel driver "stm32-rpmsg-sdb.ko" it needs to recompile and flash the whole distibution as the source of this driver is contained into the associated above indicated layer.
 To avoid flashing the board a possible shortcut is to directly copy the compiled .ko form the host into the DK2 target through scp command.
+Notice that, if the modifications done at kernel driver level are impacting also the C wrapper (generating .so module) it needs to recompile it on the DK-2 board running the setup script with the command "python3 setup.py sdist bdist_wheel"
+For convenience, while developping on the DK-2 board, after having cloned the whole py pkg

 ### M4 FW modifications from src
-To run the pkg and its associated demo two M4 Fw are needed on DK-2 target:
+To run the pkg and its associated demo two M4 Fw (precompiled .elf) have to be installed on DK-2 target:
 - OpenAMP_TTY_echo.elf to run the demo_commsdk.py "commsdk" test
 - how2eldb04120.elf to run the demo_commsdk.py "sdbsdk" test
-The M4 Fw needs to be cross compiled from the IDE SystemWorkbench-2.4.0 (/mnt/storage/MP1/STM32-CoPro-MPU_Full_Install_linux64_0.4.8/SystemWorkbench-2.4.0_mpu) or STM32CubeIDE or EWARM or MDK-ARM so first install your preferred  IDE.
+To generate the two .elf the M4 Fw needs to be cross compiled from the IDE SystemWorkbench-2.4.0 (/mnt/storage/MP1/STM32-CoPro-MPU_Full_Install_linux64_0.4.8/SystemWorkbench-2.4.0_mpu) or STM32CubeIDE or EWARM or MDK-ARM so first install your preferred  IDE on the host.
-The M4 FW how2eldb04120.elf is available at https://github.com/STMicroelectronics/logicanalyser
-The M4 FW OpenAMP_TTY_echo.elf is available within the STM32CubeMP1 MPU Firmware Package at https://github.com/STMicroelectronics/STM32CubeMP1
+The project for the M4 FW "how2eldb04120" is available at https://github.com/STMicroelectronics/logicanalyser The project for the M4 FW "OpenAMP_TTY_echo" is available within the "STM32CubeMP1 MPU Firmware Package" at https://github.com/STMicroelectronics/STM32CubeMP1
-Both the M4 FW packages needs to be installed at the same directory level to allow resolving cross dependencies within the how2eldb04120 project.
+Both the M4 FW packages needs to be installed at the same root directory level to allow resolving cross dependencies within the how2eldb04120 project.
-Once the new .elf is obtained for a quick test is possible to scp it on the DK-2 target; otherwise to deliver in the distro the new M4FW together with its dedicated Yocto layer just copy the .elf in the layer "firmware" folder.
+Once the new .elf is obtained, for a quick test is possible to scp it on the DK-2 target; otherwise to deliver in the distro the new M4FW together with its dedicated Yocto layer just copy the .elf in the "firmware" folder of the layer.

 ## Open Points